Glaucoma Fellowship

 - Two weeks of trauma call per year, consistent with Casey faculty

-Casey’s residency program is consistently ranked among the top programs nationally, and fellows play an active teaching role.
+Casey’s residency program is consistently ranked among the top programs nationally, and having an active teaching role is really fun for both faculty and fellows.

 Research